 The U.S. Department of Energy's "Billion Ton Per Year Biofuel Economy" project report addresses obtaining large volumes of biomass for making sufficient quantities of biofuels.
 Warning - this particular report is 22 megabytes big.
 Biomass - US DOE 2016_billion_ton_report_0.pdf .

-Change, Rising Energy Demand, and Legacy Infrastructure
+Energy Systems in the face of Climate Change, Rising Energy Demand, and Legacy Infrastructure.

 (Below) Modern civilization's major energy components